cse-sim/cse/doc/src/docs/input-data/terminal.md

 Presence of a terminal fan is indicated by specifying a tfanType value other than NONE.

-Terminal fans are *NOT IMPLEMENTED* as of July 1992.
+Terminal fan input (tfanType, etc.) is accepted and validated, but terminal fans are *NOT IMPLEMENTED*: fan energy use is never calculated, and the SERIES/PARALLEL behavior described below is not simulated.

 ### tfanType